vperpl/sex-ploits/README.md

 **Crash Client Exploit** - [Requires 125rp] Basicaly you spam failed gift requests to target, since its a HTTP POST request, it stacks when he is in game.
 Meaning you will crash his client if you spam too many, resulting in bugsplat (game closes) All you need to do is have him in your friendlist.(partialy patched)<br>
 **Gold Digger Viego** - Kill anyone, sell his item, gain all items at 6th minute with 2/1 kda!<br>
 **Multiple Games at Once** - Lets you play up to 3 games at the same time.
 Winning grants you triple EXP, triple BE. <br>
+**Aram Boost** - [Patched in 11.4] You can activate ARAM boost without having the RP balance for it. - All players get a random skin unlocked + bonus BE<br>